yngvemikkelsen/icu-record-density-transportability/README.md

 ordering; the variance partition coefficients carry the inferential statement.
 `paper17_stage2_glmm.py` computes both.

+**Conditioning on categorical attributes removes variance by construction.** The eICU-CRD `hospital` table records bed-capacity category, teaching status and region.
+Conditioning a metric on all three costs six indicator coefficients from a between-hospital structure with only as many degrees of freedom as there are hospitals, so part of the hospital component is removed whether or not the attributes are associated with it. `paper17_hospital_attributes.py` therefore refers each reduction to a null obtained by permuting the joint attribute vector across hospitals; on these data the null median reduction is 9-11%, against observed reductions of 14-29%.

 **Analysis sets differ by design and are named in the code.** The restricted primary cohort is 88,560 eICU-CRD stays across 60 hospitals, and 155,700 pooled stays across 61 hospitals.
 Unrestricted sensitivity analyses use 119,317 eICU-CRD